In Memoriam: Benjamin Avi-Itzhak (1933–2017)

 Operations Research.
 Over many years, Benny maintained a wide range of research interests in the field of operations research, across a unique combination of theoretical studies, applied work, and scientific consulting (for example, on models of energy consumption, oil and gas mining, and transportation planning).
 He collaborated with the most prominent scholars in the world, such as George Dantzig at Stanford (the father of linear programming), and Conway, Maxwell, and Miller at Cornell (among the founders of discrete event simulation as a research area).

-He also supervised ample students, many of whom went on to become extremely successful in their various fields of expertise.
+He also supervised a substantial number of students, many of whom went on to become extremely successful in their various fields of expertise.
 These include the late Prof. Yigal Adiri, whom we mourned here only recently, and who was Benny’s doctoral student on the subject of time-sharing systems; and Dr. Yossi Vardi, one of the founders and gurus of Israel’s startup industry and a close friend of the Technion, whom Benny supervised on the subject of electric energy (they actually wrote a book on the subject).

 Benny was a member of Israel’s Council for Higher Education, and a member of various government committees and boards of trustees.
 He was the chief scientist of the Israel Institute of Productivity in Labor and Production, and chairman of the research committee of the Israeli Institute of Shipping and Aviation Research.
 Benny was one of the founders of the Operations Research Society of Israel (ORSIS), and for many years was a pillar of the Society.
 To wit, Benny led ORSIS after the untimely passing of Prof. Pinchas Naor—the founder of our faculty—who was in fact Benny’s PhD adviser.
 Benny invested great efforts in founding and developing the Society, and the logo he designed and the regulations he crafted are still serving us.
 He was active in the Society and its conferences for many years, and helped secure funding for many of its activities (for example, funds for prizes awarded in memory of ORSIS members who died in wars).
 Thanks to Benny, our faculty has always served as a welcoming home for ORSIS and its administration, and it was only fitting that ORSIS awarded Benny a lifetime achievement award in 2010.

 Queueing Theory.
-For more than 50 years, Benny was an active researcher who contributed widely to many diverse areas of study.
+For more than 50 years, Benny was an active researcher who contributed widely in many diverse areas of study.
 Still, the focus and passion of his research was Queueing Theory.
 This is a branch of mathematics and engineering that was born at the beginning of the 20th century, and flourished during the 1960s and 1970s precisely thanks to researchers like Benny and his collaborators.
 Queueing theory is concerned with systems where customers wait their turn for service, usually in a queue that arises due to limited service resources (servers).
-Typically, Queueing Theory addresses questions such as how many servers are required so that customers will not wait too long; or how much longer do lower-priority customers wait relative to higher-priority.
+Typically, Queueing Theory addresses questions, such as how many servers are required so that customers will not wait too long; or how much longer do lower-priority customers wait relative to higher-priority.

 Benny analyzed diverse models of queueing systems.
 Examples include queues with various priority schemes; systems with service resources (servers) that go on vacation (e.g. become dysfunctional); systems with queues of limited size; time-sharing and processor-sharing protocols; networks of queues; blocking mechanisms; and more.
 His research clearly demonstrated his creativity, depth, and analytical strength.
 These were combined with his ability to transform complex systems into analyzable mathematical models, and to use these models to gain insights that led to significant improvements in the functioning of their originating systems.